 3. Your pain tolerance and narcotic pain medication needs

 In my San Francisco area practice people are typically back to work after one or two weeks (usually closer to one week).
 Because this can be a complex issue make sure you've communicated with your surgeon the type of work you do and what your post-op concerns might be.

 I hope this helps!

-Lifting or Exercise After Breast Augmentation
+Lifting After a Breast Augmentation

-Lifting restrictions after breast augmentation
+Lifting restrictions after a breast augmentation